Tenterhooks

 Idiom of the day: Redewendung des Tages:

 To have ants in your pants – means you can’t sit still.
-(German = Hummeln im Hintern)
+(German = Hummeln im Hintern).

 Sample Sentence: